 Clearly I have a bias toward the food grinder.
 You use whatever you want now that I have so succinctly defined the arguments for and against.
 If you only own one of these tools – no contest!
 So which did I use?
 The food processor.

-Carb count: about 18 carbs per one fourth cup serving, one third of which is from fresh fruit.
 Also on our menu will be Sunny Broccoli Salad and Wheel’s favorite, Blushing Peach Pie.
 (Homemade pie, twice in three months — he’s a lucky man!)
-And spending time exploring information on the First Thanksgiving.
 Wheels will be working Thanksgiving Day.
-All supervisors are required to work one holiday and somehow he has drawn that one for the last several years consecutively.
+He’s required to work one holiday each year and somehow he has drawn that one several years consecutively.
 We will have a special breakfast before he leaves for 12 hour holiday duty and then have our celebration on Friday!
 Can’t wait!
 See you Thursday for holiday greetings!